1-4 Room Heat Transfer Kit with 24m of Insulated Duct & 200mm Silent Fan

 - 1 x 200mm TT Silent inline fan with lead and plug

-- Fan comes with lead & plug and inbuilt three position speed switch.
-If purchasing additional seperate speed controller, the fan will need to be hard wired
+- Fan comes with lead & plug and inbuilt two speed switch.

 - 1 x 6m length of 200mm R1.0 Insulated ducting